Anna868/simplified-concepts/Linear-Algebra-for-QM-Part1.md

 $$ (|v>, |w>) = (|v>, \sum_{i=1}^n a_i|w_i>)=\sum_{i=1}^n(|v>, a_i|w_i>)=\sum_{i=1}^na_i(|v>, |w_i>) $$

-* This means that if the second vector is in fact a linear combination of the vector space basis, then the inner product acts on every element of this linear combination and leaves the scalar coefficient of the linear combination unchanged!
+* This means that if the second vector is in fact a linear combination of the vector space basis, then the inner product acts on every element of this linear combination and leaves the scalar coefficients of the linear combination unchanged!
 * In order for the inner product to be anti-linear in its first argument, it must satisfy the following equation:

 $$ (|v>, |w>) = (\sum_{i=1}^n a_i|v_i>, |w>)=\sum_{i=1}^n(a_i|v_i>, |w>)=\sum_{i=1}^na_i^* (|v_i>, |w>) $$

+* This means that if the first vector is in fact a linear combination of the vector space basis, then the inner product acts on every element of this linear combination, but it also takes the complex conjugate of the scalar coefficients of the linear combination!

 (2) The vectors in the inner product do not commute $(|v>, |w>)=(|w>,|v>)^* $